 Exploring the Aviation Security industry with an internship

 Every year Point FWD is lucky enough to connect with a great number of enthusiastic students willing to cooperate for their internship projects.
 In fact, a major part of current (and former) employees have directly rolled into interesting starting positions whilst completing their projects.
-Our inters play a central role in the organisation and are a true addition to the team.
+Our interns play a central role in the organisation and are a true addition to the team.
 In several aspects actually.
 But keeping us young and free of boundaries - as we intend to be - is certainly an important one.
 We therefore like them to speak up.

 … and last half year we have experienced quite a lot of that!
 A record number of interns in one semester at Point FWD; four to be precise.
 All of them having a unique perspective at our industry, all with a very bright and valuable contribution.
-In this blog, we have invited our interns Ties Hamelink, Jo-Anne de Vos, Joost Revet and Bram Langeveld to tell us a bit more about their experiences during their interships at Point FWD, and how they look at the start of their professional careers.
+In this blog, we have invited our interns Ties Hamelink, Jo-Anne de Vos, Joost Revet and Bram Langeveld to tell us a bit more about their experiences during their internships at Point FWD, and how they look at the start of their professional careers.

 Ties Hamelink